 People with diabetes will often have higher blood sugar targets or acceptable ranges than those without the condition.

-These targets vary according to a range of factors that include:
+These targets vary according to a range of factors, some of which include:

 - age and life expectancy

-- how long someone has had diabetes for
+- how long a person has had diabetes

 - problems with the smallest arteries in the body